When Users Are Happy but Agents Are Wrong: Multi-Dimensional Evaluation of Tool-Augmented Dialogue

-In total, we generated 666 conversation, with 371 from Claude-4 and 295 from DeepSeek R1. \paragraph{Human Annotation} We manually verified 123 conversations generated by Claude-4 (87 are valid) and 70 by DeepSeek R1 (54 are valid).
-The verification is done collectively by four authors of the paper.
-The annotation instruction is the following: ``Compare the conversations and the case description (as defined in Appendix \ref{app:error_cases}), does this conversation exactly match the case description?
-If there is any single point that does not match, mark it as invalid; otherwise, mark it as a valid conversation''.
+In total, we generated 682 conversation, with 391 from Claude-4 and 291 from DeepSeek R1. \paragraph{Human Annotation} We manually verified 143 conversations generated by Claude-4 (116 are valid) and 88 by DeepSeek R1 (75 are valid).
+The annotation process involved two independent sets of annotators.
+The first set consisted of a pool of crowd-sourced annotators, while the second set comprised of the domain expert (three authors of the paper).
+For crowd-sourced annotations, we worked with professional data linguists who are fluent in English.
+They were compensated at hourly basis which was in accordance with the standard compensation rate in the United States.